rla/frontend-js-build/README.md

 This is because `make` cannot handle recursive file patterns.

+## Notes

+The Makefile contains `.DELETE_ON_ERROR:` which causes it to remove the target file when build fails.
+This is a workaround to <https://github.com/substack/node-browserify/issues/899>.

 ## Alternative choices

  * uglifyify+exorcist can be replaced with the [minifyify](https://github.com/ben-ng/minifyify) transform.